mohammadfalahat/mssql-kubernetes/README.md

 # Requirements

 **Kubernetes** : A Kubernetes cluster with at least 3 worker nodes.
+[Kubespray](https://github.com/mohammadfalahat/kubespray) is an easy kube installer.

 **Storage** : A default storage class based on a storage manager for example, [Ceph](https://github.com/mohammadfalahat/rook) or [Rancher Local-Path-Provisioner](https://github.com/rancher/local-path-provisioner)